Turkey meatballs, a creamy mushroom sauce and awesome bakeware?! Find out more with today's post!

 I feel I am talking about my daughter a lot lately, but as she gets older the more her personality shines through.
 She has always been an interesting child, making life REALLY easy for mommy and daddy (I refuse to have more kids because I know the next one would be the ax murderer!)
 I try to keep her busy and introduce her to everything I enjoy.
 While she may not enjoy everything I do (and that is okay with me,) she does like helping in the kitchen and I absolutely love that!

 Today's turkey meatballs in a creamy portobello mushroom sauce were made using the 4-piece CW by CorningWare Bakeware Set.
 Let me tell you, when these showed up in the mail I was super stoked!
-Of course everyone notices the colours (and they truly are beautiful) but what I liked most was the diversity in shape and size among the pans.
-My favourite would probably be the purple bakeware because of its length, but shallow depth.
+Of course everyone notices the colors (and they truly are beautiful) but what I liked most was the diversity in shape and size among the pans.
+My favorite would probably be the purple bakeware because of its length, but shallow depth.
 Almost like a baking pan but still has those rounded sides to hold in food.
 In this case, I knew I would be roasting some juicy portobello mushrooms on the pan!

 Now, when it comes to family dinner, we are all over the place here.
-Dan and Éowyn eat just about anything, but with my vegetarian diet I am often left making multiple meals.
+Mr. TCW and kiddo eat just about anything, but with my vegetarian diet I am often left making multiple meals.
 Thankfully they both enjoy vegetarian meals so many times we go meat-free here.
 However, there are days where I am left cooking for hours and while I generally do not mind, there are those times I want to relax!
 I found this bakeware set helped a lot because I was able to cook the meatballs in one pan, and the mushrooms in the other, leaving me with some "beefy" portobellos for a pasta sauce!
 Win-win all around!
 Plus, we are all about saving money here so using ground turkey instead of ground beef is cost effective and healthier.
 UPDATE: I have changed up the recipe so that I cook the mushrooms with the meatballs to save time, however, you can still roast them separately if preferred!

 It is funny making recipes like these turkey meatballs with my daughter.
 The first time I made them, I turned the whole batch into meatballs.
 I packed them for her lunch the following day and when I picked her up I was greeted with "you did not pack me burgers!"
 No, no I did not.
 I made meatballs, but don't worry, they are like mini hamburgers.
 "No, they are not!"
 Sigh, I tried to argue, but you don't win with a 4 year old.
 The second time I made them, I made half the ground meat into turkey meatballs, and the other half into turkey burgers.
 And you know what?
 She ate those burgers for days with no complaints!!
 Personally, I laughed when I was cutting them up for her lunch because I was basically reducing them to meatballs again but like I said, no arguing...

-These meatballs are so juicy, and pack a lot of flavour!
+These meatballs are so juicy, and pack a lot of flavor!
 You may have to cook the meatballs in two separate pans and then combine them when it comes time to add the sauce!

 - 2 lbs ground turkey

-- 1/2 small red onion, diced
+- ½ small red onion, diced

-- 1/2 small red pepper, diced
+- ½ small red pepper, diced

 - 1 small carrot, grated

-- 1/4 cup freshly grated Parmesan cheese
+- ¼ cup freshly grated Parmesan cheese

-- 1 1/2 tsp. dried oregano
+- 1 ½ tsp. dried oregano

 - 1 tsp. dried parsley